Agenda Available

 Ordinance

-3. Approve Second and Final Reading of Ordinance 1085, an Ordinance to Amend and Reenact Chapter 08-07 and Section 11-05-11 and to repeal Title 13 of the Valley City Municipal Code re Mobile Park Regulations.
+1. Approve Second and Final Reading of Ordinance No. 1087, an Ordinance to Amend and Reenact Section 14-12-02 of the Valley City Municipal Code Relating to Permits for Vehicles of Excessive Size and Weight.
 (City Attorney Martineck)

 Roll Call: Gulmon Erickson Magnuson Bishop Carlsrud